-My teaching philosophy entails using the Web to implement real-time teaching: moving students out of the black box of the classroom and into a world of practice where already transmitted institutional knowledge is continually challenged by networked, multidisciplinary information.
+My teaching philosophy entails using the Web to implement real-time teaching: moving students out of the black box of the classroom and into a world of personal inquiry and practice where already transmitted institutional knowledge is continually challenged by networked, multidisciplinary information.
 My seminars are laboratories for making interpretive interventions in an always evolving complex array of interconnected and interdependent sources.
 We are all digital followers Heraclitus (revised 1.2): you can't step into the same flow of information even once.
 Our received disciplines flow in an always-already state of internal divisions, contradictions, and institutional configurations, all subject to ongoing reinterpretation and interdisciplinary redescription.
 Welcome to the academy as networked knowledge remix: there's no there here outside the nodal points of interconnection and interdependence that we inhabit and remake from all available knowledge resources.